by Mike Ratliff

 Against the Lord and against His Christ.’

 I pray that you carefully read the passage above from Acts 4.
 Peter and John were threatened with harm if they did not stop preaching in the name of Jesus.
 What did they say back to the Sanhedrin?
-They said, “Whether it is right in the sight of God to listen to you more than to God, you judge.
-For we cannot but speak the things which we have seen and heard.”
+They said, “Whether it is right in the sight of God to give heed to you rather than to God, you be the judge; for we cannot stop speaking about what we have seen and heard.”
 After their release they told the brethren what happened.
 What did they do then?
 Then were filled with the spirit in prayer, praise, and worship.
 Look in v31.
 As they were filled with the Holy Spirit they spoke the word of God with boldness.
 This is the calling of the church.
 God commands us to not be fearful, but be bold and courageous because He is with us.

 Now, there is more to this than simply wanting this.
 Our lives must reflect on the inside what is going on outside.
 We cannot be strong in the Spirit (Spirit-led) if we are mired in sin.
 If we are not walking in repentance then how can we be bold in the Lord?
 If we are seeking our own in secret, how can we be obedient with great boldness and courage in public?
 The cost of obedience can be high in the temporal.
 Those who are fleshly are not going to risk it are they?
 However, those who walk in obedience and repentance are the ones who see the eternal as vital and more important than the temporal.
 They see their lives as well spent for their Lord even if they end up in prison or dead or tortured or looked down on by nearly everyone.
 These are the bold.
 The timid would never risk it.

-33 When they heard this, they were enraged and wanted to kill them.
-34 But a Pharisee in the council named Gamaliel, a teacher of the law held in honor by all the people, stood up and gave orders to put the men outside for a little while.
-35 And he said to them, “Men of Israel, take care what you are about to do with these men.
-36 For before these days Theudas rose up, claiming to be somebody, and a number of men, about four hundred, joined him.
-He was killed, and all who followed him were dispersed and came to nothing.
-37 After him Judas the Galilean rose up in the days of the census and drew away some of the people after him.
-He too perished, and all who followed him were scattered.
-38 So in the present case I tell you, keep away from these men and let them alone, for if this plan or this undertaking is of man, it will fail; 39 but if it is of God, you will not be able to overthrow them.
-You might even be found opposing God!”
-So they took his advice, 40 and when they had called in the apostles, they beat them and charged them not to speak in the name of Jesus, and let them go.
-41 Then they left the presence of the council, rejoicing that they were counted worthy to suffer dishonor for the name.
-42 And every day, in the temple and from house to house, they did not cease teaching and preaching Jesus as the Christ.
-(Acts 5:33-42 ESV)
+33 But when they heard this, they were cut to the quick and intended to kill them.
+34 But a Pharisee named Gamaliel, a teacher of the Law, respected by all the people, stood up in the Council and gave orders to put the men outside for a short time.
+35 And he said to them, “Men of Israel, take care what you propose to do with these men.
+36 For some time ago Theudas rose up, claiming to be somebody, and a group of about four hundred men joined up with him.
+But he was killed, and all who followed him were dispersed and came to nothing.
+37 After this man, Judas of Galilee rose up in the days of the census and drew away some people after him; he too perished, and all those who followed him were scattered.
+38 So in the present case, I say to you, stay away from these men and let them alone, for if this plan or action is of men, it will be overthrown; 39 but if it is of God, you will not be able to overthrow them; or else you may even be found fighting against God.”

 Timidity is not of God.
 Boldness is of God.